Special Leave

 Undercover Boardom

-We have another guest post from Chi, a senior high school ALT living in Ikuno.
+We have another guest post from Chi, a senior high school ALT who lived in Ikuno (2014), up in northern Hyogo.
 She does something a little sneaky with her boards!
 Check it out!
 Chi says… I’ve been doing posters about the school clubs.
-I basically infiltrate clubs and experience training/activity with them for a few sessions and then interview the students. […]
+I basically infiltrate clubs and experience training/activity with them for a few […]